riconaranjo/COMP-3004-Notes/Exam Review.md

 - regular **initiates**
 - premium **initiates**
 - third-party **participates**
-  - _this implies they participate with all derived use cases_
+  - _this implies they participate with all derived use-cases_

 ## Detailed